Companies that use Retool

 All โ€บ low code development โ€บ Retool

-Retool We detected 32,432 customers using Retool, 79 companies that churned or ended their trial, and 188 customers with estimated renewals in the next 3 months.
+Retool We detected 32,955 customers using Retool, 84 companies that churned, and 248 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (16%) and the most common company size is 11-50 employees (40%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 โฑ๏ธ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login